-As we gladly leave 2020 behind and leap into the fresh start of 2021 let’s set ourselves up for success!
+As we gladly leave the past year behind and leap into the fresh start of a new one, let’s set ourselves up for success!
 New Year resolutions can get a bad rap and be met with a high failure rate.
 But, when they are created appropriately, we can use the extra excitement and energy of the New Year launch us towards our goals.

 I have found these seven steps to be instrumental in achieving my goals.